GBlanch/Data-Eng-Zoomcamp-capstone/README.md

       git clone https://github.com/mage-ai/mage-ai-terraform-templates.git

 After cd-ing into `gcp` directory, we can open VS Code and adjust the main and variable.tf files.
-Basically, we will add our credentials the same way we did when creating our bucket with Terraform.
-The ones used fot this project are located within [this directory](https://github.com/GBlanch/Data-Eng-Zoomcamp-capstone/tree/main/terraform)
+Basically, we will validate our credentials the same way we did when creating our bucket with Terraform.
+The .tf files utilized for this project are located in [this directory](https://github.com/GBlanch/Data-Eng-Zoomcamp-capstone/tree/main/terraform)

 We also have to configure and enable Cloud Filestore API